-WORLD'S FINEST STORIES1 of 12Even though we at Newsarama are comic book experts, it’s hard to be objective when choosing the greatest DC Comics stories of all time – which is why we left the choices up to you, our loyal readers.
+WORLD'S FINEST STORIES1 of 12Even though we try to be objective here at Newsarama, sometimes it’s hard to be objective when choosing the greatest DC Comics stories of all time (not to mention agree with one another) – which is why we left the choices up to you, our loyal readers.

 Through an open poll, we asked you, the Newsarama readers, to vote on your favorite DC Comics story ever written.
 With no rules and no limits, you placed your votes and decided on the definitive DC canon through the most democratic means possible.

 The stories on this list are all undeniable classics - but that doesn't mean there aren't a few surprises.
-Our voting process was all encompassing, allowing readers to vote on any story from DC history - including Vertigo, Elseworlds, and everything else under the DC umbrella.
-Nearly every prominent DC story of the last 50 years was represented on the list.
+Our voting process was all encompassing, allowing readers to vote on any story from DC history - including Vertigo, Young Animal, Earth One, Elseworlds, and everything else under the DC umbrella.
+Nearly every prominent DC story of the last 60 years was represented on the list.
 Even dark horse candidates like Countdown and Our World At War received a smattering of votes.

 In the end, the stories you chose encompass nearly every major modern DC creator, and the company's most iconic characters.
 We enlisted our Best Shots team to provide their takes on these most iconic stories.